Return to top

 What is best bread to use for French toast?

-There are several types of bread you can use for French toast, but just make sure the bread is thick and sturdy!
+There are several types of bread you can use, but our 3 favorites are brioche, a French baguette or French bread, or challah.
+But no matter what type of bread you use, make sure the bread is thick and sturdy!

 Why do you put milk in French toast?

-healthy easy dairy free vegan french toast recipe on a white plate with berries and powdered sugar
+Vegan french toast served on a white plate with berries and powdered sugar.

 🥣 More Vegan Breakfast Recipes!